varajala/microtest/docs/utilities.md

 Here the actual code is inside the project/project directory and the tests are in separate project/tests directory.
 This means that the tests are not part of the main Python package.

-For smaller projects tests usually fit inside a single directory, but when the project grows larger usually the tests are split into more than one directory.
+In smaller projects tests usually fit inside a single directory, but when the project grows larger usually the tests are split into more than one directory.
 This means that if you want to share code between test modules, you have to install the tests as a separate Python package (or hack sys.path...) for importing to work.